caio-isaias/personal-page/content/authors/admin/_index.md

 title: Caio Isaias
 ---

 I am a BSc in Neuroscience and a PhD Student at UFABC from Brazil.
-One topic that makes me extremely curious about is how early life events can promote different neurodevelopmental outcomes and cause long lasting consequences.
+One topic that makes me extremely curious is how early life events can promote different neurodevelopmental outcomes and cause long lasting consequences.
 I currently research how prenatal stress modulate the placental imprintoma and result in different neurodevelopmental outcomes.

 I love microglia, my undergrad research project covered basically neuroimmunology and neonatal anoxia.
 I'm also kinda into Data Science and Systems Biology :v: